rstrjacob/Terrain-Slicer-3/README.md

 # Florida Mission Planner

-A cross-platform Electron + React desktop application for planning and simulating custom missions across the State of Florida.
-The application treats Florida as a precision EPSG:26917 (metre-based) build plate, validates missions written in a custom DSL, compiles and densifies waypoints, animates traversal, and exports controller-friendly CSV/GeoJSON artifacts.
+A production-ready Electron + React desktop application for planning and simulating custom missions across the State of Florida.
+The app treats the peninsula as a precision EPSG:26917 (metre-based) build plate, validates missions written in a custom DSL, compiles and densifies waypoints, animates traversal, and exports controller-friendly CSV/GeoJSON artifacts.
 Heavy geospatial workloads run inside a Python FastAPI worker to keep the UI responsive.

 ## Repository structure